 2 Week Dr. APPT: The doctor appointment went about as good as I could have asked.
 First old news, then new news.

 Old News: Right eye.
 The good one.
 Got 4/5 on the 20/10 line.
 The eye tester thing also measured “0" and “0" meaning my eye didn’t want any prescription.
 This is as good as it gets.

 New News: Left eye.
 The one that got the enhancement.
 I got a couple on the 20/20 line, but I have ghosting that is annoying and makes it not a clear 20/20.
 Had this before.
 However, the cool thing was that with the eye tester, my eye measured “0” and “0” as well.
 So that is very positive.
 Ghosting will go away with time (hopefully), but the 0/0 measurement is awesome.
 The last time, we couldn’t even get a reading on my left eye until like 8 weeks.
 Next appointment in 3 months.

 Week 3: Feeling pretty good.
 Words that I struggled to see before, I can see better.
 There’s still some ghosting, but I’m certain that in appropriate time, things will be in good shape.
 Really looking for the crispness that I have in my right eye.

 One thing overall though, is that I have star bursting in both eyes at night.
 Mostly recognizable when I’m driving and there are oncoming headlights and streetlights.

 Week 4: Healing continues, but not a lot to report.
-Ghosting continues in left eye that is better after eye drops so I’m guessing it’s dry eye related in addition to just where we are at for natural healing.
-Week 6–8 were when I saw things crisp up pretty good during my first procedure, so looking forward to the next month or so of progress.
+Ghosting continues in the left eye that is better after eye drops so I’m guessing it’s dry eye-related in addition to just where we are at for natural healing.
+Week 6–8 was when I saw things crisp up pretty good during my first procedure, so looking forward to the next month or so of progress.

 THINGS TO REMEMBER OR CONSIDER: